DLubamba0/second-assingment/WORKFLOW_ANALYSIS.md

 # 6. What would happen if you pushed code to a different branch (not main)?
 - The workflow would not run because it is configured to trigger only on push or pull_request events targeting main
-- No deployment, HTML validation, or link checking would occur for other branches
+- No deployment, HTML validation, or link checking would occur for other branches.